Munawwar/Stitch/README.md

 This will give you the total time taken to process the page as an HTTP header with 'X-ti-' prefix.
 The time shown includes the time taken for php engine to parse the pages.

-####Optimization
+####Optimization Tips

-Some ways to reduce server load and improve page load are 1. to use cache control headers while serving the pages, 2. speed things up with APC.
+Stitch takes ~1 ms to render most pages.
+However you can further reduce render overhead by using cache control HTTP headers while serving the pages.

 If you want the output of Stitch on run-time you could use the following function: